KauanViana/KauanViana/README.md

-### Hi, my name is Kauan Viana and i'm a Freelance front-end programmer
+### Hi, My Name is Kauan Viana and i'm a Freelance Front-End Programmer, Robot Enthusiast and GameDev

 ##